Garlic-Stuffed Olive Pasta Salad

 Nutritional values are approximate.

-Southwestern Quinoa Salad Version 2.0
+Deluxe Southwestern Quinoa Salad

 Quinoa is pretty popular in our house.
 It’s easy to cook and works well with other flavors, and in particular, Southwestern flavors.
-This Southwestern quinoa salad is an excellent example.
+This deluxe Southwestern quinoa salad is an excellent example.
 It is a different take on the recipe we normally use.
 We enjoy both versions!

 The combination of citrus flavors with cumin and smoked paprika really works well.
 Very classic southwestern.
 If you want a little bite, toss a few pinches of red pepper flakes in there too.
-And try different kinds of quinoa for a little color in your southwestern quinoa salad.
+And try different kinds of quinoa for a little color in your deluxe southwestern quinoa salad.

 If you’re interested in the awesome steakhouse grinder we had with this salad, click here for the recipe.